 - Get on Board: Since 2014, nearly 140 JLW members have completed the Get On Board training component of our Leadership Institute, which is specifically focused on equipping women to serve on community boards across Washington, DC.

-Beyond leadership development, we ensure all members are equipped with the skills necessary to be effective volunteers.
-Every year, our Development & Training Committee hosts dozens of topic-specific seminars for our members.
+- Our Development & Training Committee hosts dozens of topic-specific seminars for our members annually.
 Recent subject areas have included: starting your own business; running for office; investing; volunteering with underserved populations; conflict resolution; developing your personal brand; and navigating negotiations.

 Not only are these training programs meaningful for our members, but they are also setting the standard for Junior League training.
 In 2017, JLW was honored with the Association of Junior League International’s Leadership Development Award, a $10,000 grant recognizing our leadership training.